-The NIH Common Fund’s Undiagnosed Diseases Network will promote the use of genomic data in disease diagnosis and will engage basic researchers to elucidate the underlying disease mechanisms so that treatments may be identified.
-The program also will train clinicians in the use of contemporary genomic approaches to aid in disease diagnosis.
-The UDN was launched in 2013 and contains the following components.
+The NIH Common Fund’s Undiagnosed Diseases Network is promoting the use of genomic data in disease diagnosis and engaging basic researchers to elucidate the underlying disease mechanisms so that treatments may be identified.
+The program is also training clinicians in the use of contemporary genomic approaches to aid in disease diagnosis.
+The network also benefits from having the capacity to share data and approaches widely throughout the scientific community.
+The UDN was launched in 2013 and currently contains the following components.

 - Coordinating Center

 - Seven Clinical Sites (including the NIH UDP)

 - Model Organisms Screening Center

 The goal of the Common Fund Program is to form a sustainable national resource to diagnose both rare and new diseases, advance laboratory and clinical research, enhance global coordination and collaboration among laboratory and clinical researchers, and share resulting data and approaches throughout the scientific and clinical communities.